autowarefoundation/autoware/README.md

 $ ./run
 ```

+## For developers

+Be careful for changing files under `ros/src/sensing/drivers/lidar/packages/velodyne`.
+There is **subtree**.
+Original repository is [here](https://github.com/CPFL/velodyne).
+If you change those files from this
+repository, you must use **git subtree push**.
+(Please never change and push code if you don't understand
+`git subtree` well).

 ## Documents

 See Autoware/docs.
 As of Aug 25 2015, we provide only Japanese documents.
 English documents will be added shortly.